mehtadone/CryptoGramBot/README.md

 * Poloniex Trade notifications
 * Bittrex csv order export upload
 * Excel trade history export
-* Bag notifications when a balance drops more than 30%
+* Price drop notifications when a balance drops more than 30%.
+Used for bag management.
+Runs 4 times a day.
 * Pair profit - TODO - Calculations are wrong.

 **Todo**
 * Will only work if you have a poloniex, bittrex and coinigy account configured.
 Add functionality to have a combination of the above.
 * Multiple exchange accounts.
-* Price drop notifications
 * Exception handling

 **Screenshots**